Kenny Barron: Later life and career

 Barron has composed more than 50 works, the best known of which is "Voyage" (1986), which has been covered at least 75 times.
 Some other of his signature compositions that he and sometimes others have recorded multiple times include "Dolores Street SF" (1973), "Sunshower" (1975), "Spiral" (1982), "And Then Again" (1982), "Joanne Julia" (1984), "Phantoms" (1986), "What If?"
 (1986), "The Only One" (1990), and "Twilight Song" (1993).
 Although Barron is best known for interpretations of jazz standards, modern jazz classics, and originals, he has occasionally also recorded pop/rock material, including various Stevie Wonder songs and Sting's "Fragile".

-Barron is also known as "a remarkably sensitive accompanist," recording with notable singers such as Ann Hampton Callaway, Abbey Lincoln, Kevin Mahogany, Helen Merrill, Jane Monheit, Dianne Reeves, and Carol Sloane.
+Barron is also known as "a remarkably sensitive accompanist," recording with notable singers such as Ann Hampton Callaway, Abbey Lincoln, Kevin Mahogany, Helen Merrill, Jane Monheit, Judy Niemack, Dianne Reeves, and Carol Sloane.
 In addition, Barron contributed to the scores of several Spike Lee films, including Do the Right Thing (1989) and Malcolm X (1992).

 Barron has been nominated 14 times for Grammy Awards and was inducted into the American Jazz Hall of Fame in 2005.
 He was also elected a Fellow of the American Academy of Arts and Sciences in 2009.
 In May 2010, Barron was awarded an Honorary Doctorate of Music from Berklee College of Music along with African-born singer/songwriter Angelique Kidjo, Spanish guitarist Paco de Lucia, and songwriting duo Leon Huff and Kenneth Gamble.

 For more than 25 years, Barron taught piano and keyboard harmony at Rutgers University in New Jersey.
 He now teaches at the Juilliard School of Music.
 His piano students have included Earl MacDonald, Harry Pickens, Jon Regen, and Aaron Parks.
 In 2022, Barron was elected to the DownBeat Jazz Hall of Fame.

 The Los Angeles Times called Barron "one of the top jazz pianists in the world," and Jazz Weekly named him the "most lyrical piano player of our time."